Gay and Lesbian-friendly Places in Tasmania

 Cygnet

-Outside Hobart, make your own adventure.
+Outside Hobart, make your adventure.
 Towns like Cygnet in the Huon Valley the historic Port Arthur retain an arty and bohemian edge.
-Tasmania also now has more acknowledgement of its same-sex history in tourism information including early gay explorers, convict love and pseudo-males.
+Tasmania also now has more acknowledgment of its same-sex history in tourism information including early gay explorers, convict love, and pseudo-males.

 Lumera Echo Chalet

-For the more adventurous in the summer month’s towns on the east coast such as Coles Bay and Bay of Fires offer breathtaking coastal ambience.
+For the more adventurous in the summer months, towns on the East Coast such as Coles Bay and Bay of Fires offer breathtaking coastal ambiance.
 The Lumera Echo Chalet provides excellent queer accommodation and travel advice for this region.

 Hiking and Mountain Climbing